- About Us

 Kevin B. Stevenson

-Kevin B. Stevenson recently graduated with his PhD in physics (planetary sciences track) from the University of Central Florida.
+In May of 2012, Kevin B. Stevenson graduated with his PhD in physics (planetary sciences track) from the University of Central Florida.
 He worked under the supervision of Dr. Joseph Harrington as a member of the Planetary Sciences Group.

 Kevin specialized in time-series photometry and numerical methods.
 He analyzed dozens of transiting-exoplanet datasets, mostly involving challenging, low signal-to-noise secondary-eclipse observations using instruments aboard the Spitzer Space Telescope.
 In addition to characterizing exoplanetary atmospheres, Kevin developed and advanced numerous techniques to enhance photometric precision and expedite light-curve modeling.

-In May of 2012, Kevin was awarded the Order of Pegasus, the most prestigious and significant student award that can be attained at UCF.
+In his final year, Kevin was awarded the Order of Pegasus, the most prestigious and significant student award that can be attained at UCF.
 Students are selected based on academic achievement, professional or community service, leadership, and publication or research experiences.

 Neptune-Sized Extrasolar Planets